kubeflow/website/content/en/docs/started/architecture.md

 +++
 title = "Architecture"
-description = "An architecture overview of the Kubeflow platform" weight = 10
+description = "Architecture overview of the Kubeflow platform" weight = 10
 +++